 I recently interviewed Sukhdeep and we discussed how she first got involved with human rights.
 “I knew I wanted to work with law and justice but wasn’t really sure whether to focus on civil rights or human rights,” Kaur said.
 However, after taking a human rights course her sophomore year and her personal study of the violence toward Sikhs in India in 1984 and subsequent human rights violations, she decided to make this the focus of her field work.

 Many students face physical and psychological bullying in schools- elementary, middle, and high.
 But Sikh students, male and female, often face especially severe bullying.
-Over the past couple years, some severe cases have come intosikh_scouts_2.jpg the public eye, including one teenager’s patka being set on fire, and others whose hair was forcibly cut.
+Over the past couple years, some severe cases have come into the public eye, including one teenager’s patka being set on fire, and others whose hair was forcibly cut.
 For statistics on the prevalence of harassment against Sikh students in New York schools, check out the Coalition’s report, “Hatred in the Hallways.”

 One pro-active student at Baruch College (of the City University of New York) has come up with a simple and creative way to provide support to kids facing harassment.
 Through his school’s Sikh Student Association, he started a mentoring program called Sikh Scouts.
 The students, aged 5-12 are paired with older Sikhs of the same gender, and go on a day’s outing together.